joeviveiros/hugo-northendlab-forestry/content/disadvantages-of-blockchain.md

 type = "post"

 +++
 The roadblocks to the application of blockchain technology today are not just technical.
-The real challenges are political and regulatory, for the most part, to say nothing of the thousands of hours of custom software design and back-end programming required to integrate blockchain to current business networks.
+The real challenges are political and regulatory, for the most part, to say nothing of the thousands of hours of custom software design and back-end programming required to integrate blockchain into current business networks.

 Here are some of the challenges standing in the way of widespread blockchain adoption.